geetesh/sf30_node/README.md

 ```

-Before living the terminal, make sure the sensor is sending messages of the form:
+Before you leave the terminal, make sure the sensor is sending messages of the form (hit space to make it happen):

 ```